Lavender Care: How to Grow Lavender in Pots and Containers

 Pruning Lavender in Pots

-Lavenders of all varieties require an annual pruning to increase longevity and prevent a leggy appearance.
-Prune the top third of the lavender’s growth in early Spring or Fall.
-Aim for a rounded, compact shape to help resist weather better and ensure the lavender flowers are displayed evenly.
+Our lavenders of all varieties require annual pruning to increase longevity and prevent a leggy appearance.
+I always prune the top third of the lavender’s growth in early Spring or Fall.
+You need to aim for a rounded, compact shape to help resist weather better and ensure the lavender flowers are displayed evenly.

-Pruning in Spring helps to stimulate lots of new growth from which more flowers can be displayed.
+Pruning in spring helps to stimulate lots of new growth, which can result in more flowers being displayed.

-If your lavender gets too leggy then I recommend propagating it from cuttings.
+If your lavender gets too leggy, then I recommend propagating it through cuttings.
 Propagation is an easy, free way of growing more lavender plants.
 Read my step-by-step article on how to propagate lavender from cuttings.

-To increase the number of lavender flowers, plant lavender in a low fertility, well-draining, gritty potting mix, and place your lavender in an area of as much sun as possible.
-Lavender flowers are on new growth, so prune lavender at the start of Spring to encourage new growth which displays more flowers.
+To increase the number of lavender flowers, plant lavender in a low-fertility, well-draining, gritty potting mix and place it in an area with as much sun as possible.
+Lavender flowers on new growth, so prune lavender at the start of Spring to encourage new growth, which displays more flowers.

-Lavenders flower most and exude the strongest fragrance in the hottest, sunniest, and driest years in the native Mediterranean range.
+Every commercial grower I spoke to in the South of France told me that lavender flowers are the most fragrant and exude the strongest fragrance in the hottest, sunniest, and driest years in the native Mediterranean range.

-Whilst you do not need a Mediterranean climate to grow lavenders that display lots of blooms you do need to emulate their ideal conditions.
+Whilst you do not need a Mediterranean climate to grow lavenders that display lots of blooms we need to emulate their ideal conditions.

 • Place your potted lavender in the sunniest spot in your garden.
 Lavenders prefer at least 6 hours of sun or more for the best growth, fragrance, and flowers.